-Marette Abdelmaseh is a first year PhD student in the Clinical-Developmental Psychology program at York University.
+Marette Abdelmaseh (she/her) is a third year PhD student in the Clinical-Developmental Psychology program at York University.
 She received her undergraduate Specialized Honours degree in Psychology at York University.
-Marette’s research focuses on comparing different measures of maternal-child interaction quality and understanding how they relate to various developmental outcomes in children.
-Marette is also actively involved in the I-SPARX project and is very interested in understanding Indigenous frameworks of wellness and mental health.
-Marette’s research is funded through the Social Science and Humanities Research Council and the Meighen Wright Foundation.
+Marette’s doctoral research investigates the impact that various factors may have on maternal-child interaction quality.
+She is also involved in the I-SPARX project and is currently investigating the usefulness of CBT-based interventions for promoting Inuit youth wellness.
+Marette’s doctoral research is funded through the Social Science and Humanities Research Council.

 Yookyung Carol Lee is a fourth year PhD student in the Clinical-Developmental Psychology program at York University.
 She received her B.Sc. degree (Biopsychology) from University of British Columbia, and M.Sc. degree (Psychoanalytic Developmental Psychology) from University College London.
 Her research focuses on the impact of culture in widely-used caregiver sensitivity assessment tools and whether they are valid measures across cultures.
 Her ultimate goal is to develop and research parenting interventions that promote positive child development, and that are suitable for diverse cultural groups in Canada.
 Yookyung’s research is funded through the Ontario Graduate Scholarship program and the LaMarsh Centre for Child and Youth Research.

-Jenna Barnhardt is a first year Indigenous Master’s student from Tyendinaga Mohawk Territory in the Clinical Developmental Neuropsychology program at York University.
+Jenna Barnhardt (iakon:kwe/she/her) is a second year Indigenous Master’s student from Tyendinaga Mohawk Territory in the Clinical Developmental Neuropsychology program.
 She received her Bachelors degree (B.Sc.
-Hon.) from Ryerson University in Biomedical Science with a minor in Psychology and a certificate in Mental Health & Addictions from Ryerson’s Chang School of Continuing Education.
-She is focussed on Indigenous mental health and working to provide relevant and culturally significant mental health services to Canada’s Indigenous people using her experience with traditional Indigenous knowledge with a neuroscientific lens.
-Her research aims to learn more about the Indigenous brain and focusses on measures that explore development of executive functioning (impulsivity and emotion regulation), paediatric oncology (namely brain cancer), and intergenerational trauma of Indigenous people.
+Hon.) from Toronto Metropolitan University in Biomedical Science with a minor in Psychology and a certificate in Mental Health & Addictions from TMU's Chang School of Continuing Education.
+She is focused on neuroscience and Indigenous mental health working to provide relevant and culturally significant intervention/assessment services to Canada’s Indigenous people using her experience with traditional Indigenous knowledge and knowledge mobilization to community.
+Her research aims to learn more about the Indigenous brain and focusses on measures that explore development of executive functioning (impulsivity and emotion regulation), paediatric oncology (namely brain cancer), and intergenerational trauma of Indigenous children and families.

-Megis Oskalns is a first year master’s Indigenous student in the Clinical Developmental psychology program.
+Megis Oskalns is a second year master’s Indigenous student in the Clinical Developmental psychology program.
 She is particularly interested in Indigenous youth suicide prevention, coping strategies for Inuit youth during COVID-19, fostering creativity, and interlinking Indigenous culture with biology and psychology in research.
 She is highly invested in Indigenous mental health and the effects of intergenerational trauma because her grandparents are residential school survivors.
 She is completing her M.A thesis on using the Mik’maq two-eyed seeing to evaluate an e-intervention for Inuit youth using an Inuit qaujimajatuqangit framework.

 Undergraduate Research Assistants